 The American Urogynecologic Society (AUGS), founded in 1979, is the premier society dedicated to research and education in urogynecology, and the detection, prevention and treatment of female lower urinary tract disorders and pelvic floor disorders.
 AUGS members are practicing physicians, nurse practitioners, physical therapists, nurses and health care professionals, as well as researchers from many disciplines, all dedicated to improving the urogynecologic health of women.

 Antidote is a digital health company on a mission.
 Their aim is to accelerate the breakthroughs of potentially life-saving treatments, by bridging the gap between medical research and the people who need it.
 In a world where 80% of clinical trials are delayed or closed due to lack of awareness, they use cutting-edge technology to match the right patients with the right trials.
 They’re helping medical researchers make progress, faster – and offering new treatment options to patients in need.
 If you are interested in participating in a clinical trial and progressing our understanding of incontinence and other health conditions you might face, use the box below and they will help locate a clinical trial that matches you.
-Type the word incontinence (or any condition that you have) and then click Start.
+Click Start to begin and the follow the prompts.

 Association for Pelvic Organ Proplaspe Support (APOPS)